 It is known that stakes for plants are essential when to obtain the best possible yields results is about.
-Creeping plans such as tomatoes, cucumbers and beans grow spreading horizontally on the ground, which complicates harvesting, fumigation and other labor tasks.
-Staking makes possible for plants to grow vertically and increases the possibilities of obtaining a good quality product in half the time.
-Stakes for plants keeps fruits and vegetables off the ground, where they can contract multiple infections and plagues that use to be lodged in the soil.
-It also helps to pick crops easier and faster in comparison to non-staked plants; the quality, shape and color of crops will also be better if you take the necessary care that these methods require.
+Climbing plants such as tomatoes, cucumbers and beans grow spreading horizontally on the ground, which complicates harvesting, fumigation and other labor tasks.
+Plant staking makes it possible for plants to grow vertically and increases the possibilities of obtaining a good quality product in less the time.
+Plant stakes keep fruits and vegetables off the ground, where they can contract multiple infections and plagues that are to be lodged in the soil or the humidity.
+Staking also helps to pick crops easier and faster in comparison to non-staked plants; the quality, shape and color of crops will also be better if you take the necessary care that these methods require.

 There are several types of stakes for plants, but the most common method uses plastic or wood posts to tutor plants with nets as they grow.
 In the case of wood stakes, it is important these are untreated; that is to say, they cannot be painted because the chemicals can leak into the soil, affecting the development of the plant and the toxicity of the fruits.
 This particular method is the oldest, and takes a considerable labor effort.

 It is important to take into account that stakes must be 12 inches (30.5 cm) higher than the plant itself, and also that it needs to be driven at least a foot in the ground to provide the needed support.
 If winds are strong in the growing area, it will be necessary to use at least three stakes per plant to prevent it from falling to the ground or the stakes failing; if that is not the case, one or two stakes will be enough.
 Stakes should not be driven too close to the plant’s stem, at least two or three inches (5.1 or 7.6 cm) of distance is needed to avoid harming the roots and to ruin the growth of the stems.